 Introduction of Kermanshah

-The average annual precipitation and relative humidity in this region is to the extent that mountain slopes and plains are mainly covered with woods and pastures, and in some areas dry farming is applied.
+The average annual precipitation and relative humidity in this region are to the extent that mountain slopes and plains are mainly covered with woods and pastures, and in some areas, dry farming is applied.

 Lying within the Zagros chain, and providing natural shelters and caves were the reasons which made Kermanshah a proper settlement for humans in Stone Age.
 Archaeological excavations prove that prehistoric people used to occupy this area.
-The discovered objects dates back to at least 200000 years ago.
+The discovered objects date back to at least 200000 years ago.

 A major part of the city’s prosperity depends on agriculture.
 But there are also some other factors like food processing, constructional materials, and local handicrafts like kilim or carpet weaving, cotton-shoe making (Giveh), leather works, etc.

 Major industrial installations in this city include sugar refinery factories, oil refinery, petrochemical complex, cement factory, and a citric acid plant which is the only one throughout the Middle East.